 - 1. Complete all General Admission Requirements for Coahoma Community College. - 2.
 A completed CCC application - 3.
 High school transcript or GED - 4.
 Have an ACT with a score of 16 or higher - 5.
 Social Security card and immunization record - 6.
 Must have a minimum of a "C" (2.0) in any college coursework attempted - 7.
 Must have Anatomy & Physiology I with a grade of "C" or better (2.0) - 8.
-Be a NREMT upon admission and become Mississippi certified upon acceptance - 9.
+Be a Nationally Registered Emergency Medical Technician (NREMT) upon admission and become Mississippi certified upon acceptance. - 9.
 Must pass an NREMT basic knowledge and skills assessment test with a grade of 80% - 10.
 Must pass a state and federal criminal background check - 11.
-Once accepted into the Program the student must show the following requirements the students own expense and are due no later than the first week in August before the first class begins: - a.
-Attend a health science enrichment camp in the summer prior to beginning of classes. - b.
-Physical examination according to specific form (included in the admission packet). - c.
-Evidence of vaccine or proof of titer for Hepatitis B, Varicella, and two-step TB skin test. - d.
-Current tetanus vaccination within 10 years. - e.
+Once accepted into the Program the student must show the following requirements at the student's own expense and are due no later than the first week in August before the first class begins: - a.
+Physical examination according to specific form (included in the admission packet). - b.
+Evidence of vaccine or proof of titer for Hepatitis B, Varicella, and two-step TB skin test. - c.
+Current tetanus vaccination within 10 years. - d.
 American Heart CPR certification for healthcare providers current for two years and maintained until graduation.